The following student researchers were interviewed and profiled by journalism student, Hannah Snider, during the 2022-23 and 2023-24 academic years.

 That same year, Tang was introduced to work with ARC through instructor, Dr. Prashant Kumar, but his work with ARC began in the fall semester of 2021.

-Dr. Kumar needed students for his work on various antimicrobial properties in cannabis.
-The research would test samples of various bacterial species and concentrations to find out what the lowest concentration needs to be to prevent bacteria from growing.
+Dr. Kumar needed students for his work on novel antimicrobial compounds of cannabis.
+The research would test samples of cannabis against bacterial species s to find out the lowest concentration needed to prevent bacteria from growing.
 Tang says if the research has promise and can show concrete results, there could be development of an antimicrobial product.

 For students interested in the Applied Research Centre, Tang says it is important to be involved with your campus.
 “Do well enough in your studies while also learning about the various events in Langara, such as Applied Research Day.
 Get to know your professors beyond the classroom, visiting them during office hours, and be appreciative about the chance to study at a post-secondary institution.”